zowe/zowe-pli-language-support/README.md

 - Operating system and version
 - Country or region
 - Anonymous user and session ID
-- Version numbers of Microsoft VS Code and Zowe PL/I Language Support
+- Version numbers of Microsoft VS Code and PL/I Language Support